Standard Terms For The Supply Of Goods And/Or Services

 2.1.10 “Losses” means liability, loss, expenses, fines, costs, penalties and damages (including legal fees on an attorney and own client scale).

-i.
-Information relating to the race, gender, sex, pregnancy, marital status, national, ethnic or social origin, colour, sexual orientation, age, physical or mental health, well-being, disability, religion, conscience, belief, culture, language and birth of the person;
+2.1.12.i.
+Information relating to the race, gender, sex, pregnancy, marital status, nationality, ethnic or social origin, colour, sexual orientation, age, physical or mental health, well-being, disability, religion, conscience, belief, culture, language and birth of the person;

-viii. the name of the person if it appears with other personal information relating to the person or if the disclosure of the name itself would reveal information about the person;
+2.1.12.viii.
+The name of the person if it appears with other personal information relating to the person, or if the disclosure of the name itself would reveal information about the person;

 2.1.13 “Premises” means the Company’s principal place of business in South Africa, and if outside of South Africa, shall be the Company’s principal place of business as agreed between the Parties.